Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 This review was produced by SmartAsset based on publicly available information.
 The named firm and its financial professionals have not reviewed, approved, or endorsed this review and are not responsible for its accuracy.
 Review content is produced by SmartAsset independently of any business relationships that might exist between SmartAsset and the named firm and its financial professionals, and firms and financial professionals having business relationships with SmartAsset receive no special treatment or consideration in SmartAsset’s reviews.
 This page contains links to SmartAsset’s financial advisor matching tool, which may or may not match you with the firm mentioned in this review or its financial professionals.

-Headquartered in Overland Park, Kansas, Creative Planning, Inc. is one of the largest financial advisor firms.
-The fee-based firm's premier services include wealth management, financial planning, estate planning, retirement planning and more.
+Headquartered in Overland Park, Kansas, Creative Planning is one of the largest financial advisor firms in the country.
+The fee-based firm's main services include wealth management, financial planning, estate planning, retirement planning and more.

 Creative Planning Background